ulrichanani/rave-ruby/README.md

 If the `suggested_auth` returned is `pin`, update the payload with this method `charge_card.update_payload(suggested_auth, payload, pin: "CUSTOMER CARD PIN")`.

-If the `suggested_auth` returned is `address`, update the payload with this method `charge_card.update_payload(suggested_auth, payload, address:{"A RUBY HASH OF CUSTOMER'S BILLING ADDRESS"})`.
+If the `suggested_auth` returned is `address`, update the payload with this method `charge_card.update_payload(suggested_auth, payload, address:{"A Ruby hash OF CUSTOMER'S BILLING ADDRESS"})`.

-This is what the ruby hash billing address consists:
+This is what the Ruby hash billing address consists:

 - `billingzip`,